pletfix/docs/en/lifecycle.md

 ### Executable Script

-The executable script to start a Pletfix console commands is the `console` file.
+The executable script to start a Pletfix console command is the `console` file.

-The script is starting first the Autoloader and second the console by calling `\Core\Console::run()` for loading the rest of the framework.
+The script starts the autoloader first and second the console by calling `\Core\Console::run()` for loading the rest of the framework.

     #!/usr/bin/env php
     <?php